mongodb/docs-app-services/openapi-data-api-v1/README.md

 # MongoDB Atlas Data API - OpenAPI Spec

-This directory contains the OpenAPI source files and final bundled spec file for the Data API.
+This directory contains the OpenAPI source files for the Data API.
 We use Redocly CLI's [bundle](https://redocly.com/docs/cli/commands/bundle/) functionality to combine the separated source files into one combined file that we use in production.